stavis1/LipoCLEAN/README.md

 4. Run `conda activate ./lipo_env`
 5. Navigate to the repository root.
 6. Run `pip install .`
-7. Download the trained model, and the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
+7. Download the trained model, and the example analysis materials from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
 8. Extract `example_analysis.zip` and `MSD4_QE_Pro_model.zip` into the same folder.
 There should be no folders nested under `MSD4_QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
 9. Run `python -m lipoCLEAN --options example_analysis_options.txt` On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.
 10. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.